Tulocay Napa Valley Chardonnay, Haynes Vineyard

 Haynes Vineyard is home to some of the oldest chardonnay vines in Napa

-Every harvest we aim to honor this site by making a
+Every harvest we make a

 Chardonnay that never touches those yucky, hard-to-clean wooden casks.

 Our oak-free version is a bright and lively companion at the table.

 This label is from one of our Family Album Series.
 The

 snapshot shows my mom — also a bright and lively companion — on a foggy

 day at Mills College in Oakland, California, proudly posing with her

 parasol and Schwinn Excelsior.

 — Bill Cadman

 "The American elite is almost beyond